behzadtabari/AI_projects/src/transfer_learning/README.md

 # Transfer Learning
-Whole point of transfer learning is to use a pretrained network and change the last layer, in this case I am taking the resnet and replace the last layer with tigers and Afghan Hounds dataset.
+Whole point of transfer learning is to use a pretrained network and retrain usually the last layers or some layers, in this case I am taking the resnet and replace the last layer with tigers and Afghan Hounds dataset.

 **Description**